Gonzalo Gutiérrez Reinel

+In September 1, 2023 he takes the post of Secretary General of the Andean Community.

 Early life

 Gonzalo Gutiérrez Reinel studied at the Champagnat School and the Catholic University, in Lima, Peru.
 He entered the Diplomatic Service of Peru on January 1, 1978.
 On January 11, 2011, Gonzalo Gutiérrez was elected by acclamation Vice president of the United Nations Economic and Social Council, ECOSOC, on behalf of the group of Latin American and Caribbean countries.
 On May 20, 2011, Peru was elected, with the support of 136 countries, a member of the United Nations Human Rights Council for the period 2011–2014 in recognition of Peru's democratic foreign policy and promotion of human rights either nationally and abroad through diplomatic missions, particularly representations in New York and Geneva.
 At the end of June 2011, Gonzalo Gutiérrez, together with Ecuadorian, Diego Morejón, as permanent representatives of their respective governments to the UN, registered the maritime boundary agreement signed between Peru and Ecuador on May 2, 2011.
 Gutierrez was part of the negotiating team of the Peru-United States Free Trade Agreement.
 In the Diplomatic Academy of Peru he was Professor of International Economic Organizations and International Politics.
 He has been Professor of International Politics in the San Martin de Porres University and the UPC University in Lima, Peru.